RasaHQ/calm-langgraph-customer-service-comparison/README.md

      ```

 7. **Access the Inspector:**
    - When prompted to open in browser, click the link.
+If the browser returns `404`, edit the suffix of the link to `webhooks/socketio/inspect.html`.

 8. Chat with your customer support assistant about flights, hotels, cars, and/or excursions!